davidmcclure/svg-to-wkt/README.md

  - SVG paths are converted to frozen WKT polygons using the browser's ```getPointAtLength``` method on ```<path>``` elements.
 Curves are interpolated at a customizable density level and written as a series of fixed points.

- - All point coordinates are reflected over the Y-axis so that geometries created in standard documents (where the Y-axis increases "south," towards the bottom of the screen) keep the same orientation when rendered against spatial coordinate systems (where the Y-axis increases to the north).
+ - Point coordinates are reflected over the Y-axis so that geometries created in standard documents (where the Y-axis increases "down") keep the same orientation when rendered against the spatial grid (where the Y-axis increases "up").

 ## Quick Example